nrjohnstone/ports-adapters-examples/example01/readme.md

 * Allow users to approve a book order
 * Allow users to send a book order to a book wholesaler for purchase and shipping

+The work flow consists of book title orders being submitted, at some point a book order is approved and then the book order is sent to the supplier.

 Multiple clients want to run the book ordering service and each has a slightly different configuration

 ### Client 1 ###